olliwho/ar-lego-instructions/README.md

-#AR Lego Instructions\n Bacherlor Project
+#AR Lego Instructions
+Bachelor project on visualizing step-by-step instructions of LEGO models with the help of AR.